Education Degrees for the Next Generation of Teachers

 General Licensure Information

-In addition to course requirements there are several other steps which need to be taken in order to complete licensure requirements at Otterbein University.
+In addition to course requirements there are several other steps which need to be taken in order to complete Ohio teacher licensure requirements at Otterbein University.
 ALL steps MUST be completed before your application is sent to the Ohio Department of Education for processing.
-Learn more.
+Learn more about licensure information.